The past few weeks have been a major reckoning for some, and a missed opportunity for others.

 On TV, no one was talking about it on the “respectable” channels.
 In big-banner “prestige” news sites, likewise.
 Yet the coincidence had to be striking to more people than just me, right?

 On January 26th 2020, well before the first American died of what would become known as COVID-19, I took to Facebook and wrote this:

 The above conclusion required precisely zero understanding of molecular biology or epidemiology, just a common-sense assessment of the startling coincidence, if these two facts were unrelated.

-Friends jumped in with comments like:
+Yet smart and highly progressive friends jumped in with comments like:

 “Y’all realize this is a conspiracy theory being pushed by Steve Bannon… Also spouted by ‘reputable’ dirt bags like Tom Cotton.
 Instead of stating that there’s no evidence of it, but hard to believe it’s a coincidence, let’s wait till there is ANY evidence.
 Otherwise, you’re repeating 100% unadulterated garbage.”